lawrie/tinyfpga_bx_gaming/README.md

 Another successful arcade game was asteroids.
 The arcade game used vector graphics to generate the video signal.

-We are porting Asteroids to the handheld games console.
+We are porting Asteroids to the handheld games console - see below.

 #### Pacman